Dimensions in Time: The Dark Dimension

 During the production and launch of the VHS release of Shada in February 1992, Tom Baker expressed his willingness to return for a new Doctor Who story.
 Doctor Who video sales were a regular source of profit for BBC Enterprises, and on 28 May 1992 a meeting was chaired to examine a "long-term strategy for the continual exploitation of the programme".
 It was noted that producing an original special would "be giving something back to the fans and not just extracting money from them".
 Writer Adrian Rigelsford was approached and hired to develop the rough story, which at that time involved a dying Fourth Doctor uniting with a group of children to fight an ecological disaster.

-In early June, a meeting was convened to discuss production of an 90-minute direct-to-video Doctor Who special, with Tom Baker being the sole actor to return as the Doctor.
+In early June, a meeting was convened to discuss production of a 90-minute direct-to-video Doctor Who special, with Tom Baker being the sole actor to return as the Doctor.
 Within a short period of time, it was suggested that the incumbent Seventh Doctor (Sylvester McCoy) could be involved; Tom Baker then proposed the involvement of all surviving actors who played the Doctor in supporting roles.
 (Note: Tom Baker's incarnation was always meant to be the main focus of the story.
 John Freeman (editor of Doctor Who Magazine) suggested starting the special during the events of Logopolis (1981), where shortly before the Fourth Doctor's fatal fall he would be transported into a mysterious dimension.
 This would explain Tom Baker's older appearance.)
 Rigelsford completed his outline of the special, titled Timeflyers, by 21 July.
 Graeme Harper, who directed the serials The Caves of Androzani (1984) and Revelation of the Daleks (1985), was excited by the script and agreed to direct.
 Budget and script discussions were held through August and September 1992, and a location recce was held on 8 September.
 However, budget issues and BBC Enterprises' lack of production experience caused major setbacks.
 The other Doctor actors were unenthusiastic about the script, retitled The Dark Dimension.
 Colin Baker criticised the other Doctors' lack of screen time, and Jon Pertwee and Sylvester McCoy later commented that a more experienced writer should have been involved.
 Pertwee and Peter Davison were unhappy that the production team contacted them directly instead of through their agents.
 Nathan-Turner pitched his proposed Doctor Who special again in late 1992, apparently unaware of The Dark Dimension.
 In early 1993 he declined the role of script consultant on The Dark Dimension.